 Malaysia's policies toward refugees are primarily guided by the National Security Directive No. 23.
-This 2009 policy refers to those who hold United Nations High Commissioner for Refugees (UNHCR) documents as Pendatang Asing Tanpa Izin (PATI), or illegal immigrants (Mat, Mohamed Pero, and Ku Amir 2023; Parlimen Malaysia 2023).
+This 2009 policy refers to those who hold United Nations High Commissioner for Refugees (UNHCR) documents as pendatang asing tanpa izin (PATI), or illegal immigrants (Bakri, Siti Darwinda and Ku Nurasyiqin 2023; Parlimen Malaysia 2023).
 The policy states that these persons will be tolerated on a humanitarian basis until they can be resettled to a third country (Parlimen Malaysia 2023).
-Malaysia's lack of clear policies toward refugees has caused their response to be dealt with ad hoc instead of in a consistent manner (Mat, Mohamed Pero, and Ku Amir 2023).
+Malaysia's lack of clear policies towards refugees has caused their response to be dealt with ad hoc instead of in a consistent manner (Bakri, Siti Darwinda and Ku Nurasyiqin 2023).

-Many have argued that refugees in Malaysia should be given a legal right to work (Todd, Amirullah, and Shin 2019; Mat, Mohamed Pero, and Ku Amir 2023; Nungsari, Flanders, and Chuah 2020; Haque, Othman, and Bin Mat 2023).
-Todd, Amirullah, and Shin (2019) completed a comprehensive report about the economic impact of granting refugees in Malaysia the legal right to work and found that the refugees' tax contribution to Malaysia would be over RM50 million annually by the year 2024.
-Malaysia continues to need foreign workers and has consistently brought foreign workers into Malaysia to fill gaps in employment that refugees could fill (Yasmin, Daniel, and Fauzi 2019; The Star Online 2023).
-Yasmin, Daniel, and Fauzi's (2019) paper was unique because it sought to address the impact that giving refugees the right to work would have on the best interests of Malaysia.
-When recommending that Malaysia give refugees the right to work, the authors pointed out that giving refugees documents helps with national security concerns in Malaysia (Yasmin, Daniel, and Fauzi 2019).
-Mat, Mohamed Pero, and Ku Amir (2023) also noted that documenting refugees in Malaysia provides them with increased safety and security but also helps make the general public safer.
+Many have argued that refugees in Malaysia should be given a legal right to work (Todd, Adli and Shin 2019; Bakri, Siti Darwinda and Ku Nurasyiqin 2023; Nungsari, Flanders and Chuah 2020; Md Mahbubul, Zarina and Bakri 2023).
+Todd, Adli and Shin (2019) completed a comprehensive report about the economic impact of granting refugees in Malaysia the legal right to work and found that the refugees' tax contribution to Malaysia would be over RM50 million annually by the year 2024.
+Malaysia continues to need foreign workers and has consistently brought foreign workers into Malaysia to fill gaps in employment that refugees could fill (Puteri Nor Ariane, Daniel and Naufal 2019; The Star Online 2023).
+Puteri Nor Ariane, Daniel and Naufal's (2019) paper was unique because it sought to address the impact that giving refugees the right to work would have on the best interests of Malaysia.
+When recommending that Malaysia give refugees the right to work, the authors pointed out that giving refugees documents helps with national security concerns in Malaysia (Puteri Nor Ariane, Daniel and Naufal 2019).
+Bakri, Siti Darwinda and Ku Nurasyiqin (2023) also noted that documenting refugees in Malaysia provides them with increased safety and security and helps make the general public safer.